Setting Up A Limited Company

 An important factor to consider when setting up a new Ltd Company is which address to use as your company’s registered office address.
 The company’s registered office address will act as the main source of correspondence for all your business’ post and will be referenced on most of your business communication.
 Below we have outlined three common decisions contractors make when choosing their company’s address.

 Use your home address – Many contractors use their home address as their business’ registered office address.
 Some see it as a way of taking full control of their business and making sure that they are on top of all company correspondence.
-This isn’t always a popular route however as because a company’s registered office address is public knowledge on Companies House, some are hesitant to publish their home address for the world to see.
+This isn’t always a popular route however because a company’s registered office address is public knowledge on Companies House, some are hesitant to publish their home address for the world to see.

 Pay for an external office address – Some contractors spend money on hiring an external registered office address for their business.
 This is common practise when individuals have used formation companies to set up their businesses online.